yesnoruly/loripsum-generator/README.md

 In this project I am using Styled Components to style my components

-> To prevent properties from appearing in the attribute of the final html element, use the dollar sign ($) in front
+> To prevent properties from appearing in the attribute of the final HTML element, use the dollar sign ($) in front of
-> of the properties itself
+> the properties itself

 ### Title